Aryasreesunil/codsoft/README.md

 As an intern at CodSoft, I worked on a variety of development-focused tasks designed to enhance my technical skills and practical understanding of real-world software solutions.

-Each task is organized into its own folder for clarity and easy navigation.
+Each task is organized into its own folder for clarity and easy navigation

-## 📁 Repository Structure